Adrar, Algeria

-Adrar (Berber: ⴰⴷⵔⴰⵔ Adrar; أدرار) is the administrative capital of Adrar Province, the second largest province in Algeria.
+Adrar (Tamazight: ⴰⴷⵔⴰⵔ romanized: Adrar, أدرار) is the administrative capital of Adrar Province, the second largest province in Algeria.
 The commune is sited around an oasis in the Touat region of the Sahara Desert.
 According to a 2008 census, it has a population of 64,781, up from 43,903 in 1998, with an annual growth rate of 4.0%.

 Adrar is mainly an agricultural town, characterized by its traditional irrigation system, the Foggara.

+Name

+The city's name means "mountain" in Berber.